siyuan-bruce/siyuan-bruce.github.io/_posts/2022-02-15-Quantum Maximum Likelihood Amplititude Estimation.md

  as:
 'the probability of 55 heads given $$p$$,' or more precisely as
-'the probability of 55 heads given that the probability of heads on a single toss is $$p$
+'the probability of 55 heads given that the probability of heads on a single toss is $$p$$

 Here are some standard terms we will use as we do statistics.
 - Experiment: Flip the coin 100 times and count the number of heads.
 - Data: The data is the result of the experiment.
 In this case it is ' 55 heads'.
 - Parameter(s) of interest: We are interested in the value of the unknown parameter $$p$
-- Likelihood, or likelihood function: this is $$
+- Likelihood, or likelihood function: this is
 $$
 P( data \mid p)
 $$